hande-qmc/hande/documentation/manual/tests.rst

     parallelisation is done automatically by testcode.
 Separate tests exist for both POP_SIZE=32 and POP_SIZE=64.

+    Similarly, the tests will not pass to default accuracy if using SINGLE_PRECISION.
+    There is a single_precision category, consisting of the tests which will pass with a tolerance set to :math:`10^{-5}`.

     Currently there are no QMC tests suitable for OpenMP parallelisation due to difficulties with making the scheduler behave deterministically without affecting performance of production simulations.